louise3112/louise3112/README.md

 🌱 I’m currently studying Professional Software Development at CodeClan.

-📫 If you want to get in touch, drop me a message via [LinkedIn] (https://www.linkedin.com/in/lcuthbertson3112/).
+📫 If you want to get in touch, drop me a message via [LinkedIn](https://www.linkedin.com/in/lcuthbertson3112/).

 <!--